 Are there other municipal bylaws?

 A municipality can chose to create a bylaw and provide services for a number of reasons, such as providing libraries or undertaking regional development.
 Even if the bylaw is not required under the Act, it is often best practice to establish a bylaw.

 - Municipal Fire Department Bylaw (view a sample Fire Services Bylaw)

 Does the Province review all municipal bylaws?

 The Minister responsible for municipalities must approve bylaws related to municipal land use planning.
-All other bylaws must simply be filed with the Minister.
+All other bylaws must simply be filed with the Minister (File a Municipal Bylaw).
 It is the responsibility of the municipality to ensure that:

 - the subject area of the bylaw is within their jurisdiction,